Counting the Cost of NPM Reforms in Sweden's Local Government

 This article will discuss the adoption of NPM, a term developed by Christopher Hood in 1991 (Hood, 1991), by Sweden’s municipalities (Sveriges kommuner), the country’s lowest tier of government administration.
 It will discuss the theory’s expansion since the country implemented these reforms, thereby adopting private-sector ideas of competition and cost efficiency in response to its financial crisis during the early 1990s (Wollmann, 2004, p.649).

 The existence of local government is guaranteed by Article 7 of the 1974 Swedish Constitution.
 Sweden is divided into 290 municipalities and 21 regions, each possessing different decentralised tasks and responsibilities for its citizens’ welfare, safety, and well-being (Lidström & Madell, 2021).
-These were specified by the Local Government Act of 1991.
-The Act also strengthened the autonomy and decision-making of municipalities, which gave them greater freedom to decide how services would be delivered (with outsourcing as an option) [Wollmann, 2004, p.649; Argento et al., 2010].
+These were specified by the Swedish Local Government Act (1991:900).
+The Act also strengthened the autonomy and decision-making of municipalities, which gave them greater freedom to decide how services would be delivered (outsourcing would be an option) (Wollmann, 2004, p.649; Argento et al., 2010).
 Swedish municipalities are now subjected to the laws of the market and, consequently, have become one of many local service providers.

 New Public Management